baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 Location data (Street, Block, Latitude, and Longitude) and trap data makes up a large proportion of total features.
 A course investigation of these features was carried out by submitting the XGboost and Random Forest models to the public and private test set with ALL features and then without location and trap based features.
 Specific results are tabulated in the results section, but suffice it to say that model performance suffered without these features.
 This is not suprising since there are several location based features in the top 20 features.

 At this point the training data was further broken into a training and test set (referred to as "local validation set"), for purposes of feature selection and tuning.
 Both the XGBoost and Random Forest model AUC was assessed as a functon of feauture importance.
-The code and full results for this can be foud here [?!Notebook Reference!?}].
+The code and full results for this can be foud here [WNV Model Jupyter Notebook](wnv_prep_model.ipynb).
 The results indicated that most of the AUC is recovered by ~ 10 features.

 ### Implementation and Refinement
 Given the information regarding feature importance threshold from the last step, the training set, local validation set, and pubic test set were transformed at a threshold level corresponding to the top 12 features.
 The model was trained on the full training set, predictons made on the public test set, and those prediction were submitted to the private test set.
 Scores improved for both models and are given in the results section.

-A commo cause of overfitting is using too many training rounds.
+A common cause of overfitting is using too many training rounds.
 Afer a certain number of rounds, termed epochs, model bias is reduced at the expense of increased variance.
 To account for this early stopping was investigated using the split training and local validation set.
-See [!Notebook Here!?] for implementaton details.
+See [The WNV Model Jupyter Notebook](wnv_prep_model.ipynb) for implementaton details.
 The learning curves below capture results for XGBoost.

 ![](notebook_images/train_auc.png)